Compare cheap car insurance quotes

 The type of insurance you need depends on the level of cover you want.
 There are three levels of cover.

-Third party only covers you for injury or damage you cause to other people.
+Third party only covers you for injury or damage you cause to other people and their property.

-Third party, fire and theft provides cover if your car is stolen or damaged by fire.
+Third party, fire and theft includes everything that third party coverage offers, and it provides cover if your car is stolen or damaged by fire.

-Covers the cost of damage or injury to third parties, but could also compensate you if your car is damaged due to fire or theft, or if it’s stolen.
-It won’t cover you for the costs of damage to your own car in an accident.
+While it covers the cost of damage or injury to third parties, it won’t cover you for the costs of damage to your own car in an accident.

 Fully comprehensive insurance offers drivers the most complete cover.